ffluffyhedgehog/mlynar/README.md

 needs to make a decision?
 Let it have two possible outputs, and output one of the two depending on your inputs and parameters.

+Mlynar also exposes _all_ the intermediary data in the Run, with a link to download!
+No more digging into the intestines of whatever the thing you run CWL on nowadays or building workarounds!

 ## Declaring Operators and DataKinds

 DataKinds and Operators are declared with [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)